 Steven Weil is one of the founding principals of the firm and serves on its Executive Committee.
 He has practiced community association law since 1984 and has helped clients address virtually all types of challenges arising out of the operation of community associations.
-Areas of practice include advising clients on compliance with association, board and member duties under the Davis-Stirling Common Interest Development Act and other state and federal laws; analyzing fiduciary duty, free speech, discrimination, parking and insurance issues; assisting communities address construction needs; and handling CC&R and architectural enforcement matters.
+Early in his career his practice included construction defect claims.
+More recently he has been the architect of numerous votes helping Boards obtain membership approval to initiate arbitration and litigation (and loans, amendments and special assessments).
+Other areas of practice include advising clients on compliance with association, board and member duties under the Davis-Stirling Common Interest Development Act and other state and federal laws; analyzing fiduciary duty, free speech, discrimination, parking and insurance issues; assisting communities address construction needs; and handling CC&R and architectural enforcement matters.
 Steve is especially effective in helping communities facing political challenges and financing large capital improvements or other projects requiring membership or judicial approval.

 Mr. Weil received his Juris Doctor from the University of San Francisco in 1980 and his Bachelor of Arts degree in History from the State University of New York at Binghamton in 1976.